Fallout 4 character development: plot versus gameplay

-I’ve had issues with certain disconnects between the setup for the story, the development of the story, and the gameplay itself since I first played it, but hearing someone refer to those same issues made me realise that there’s possibly some lessons to learn from this.
+I’ve had issues with certain disconnects between the setup for the story, the development of the story, and the gameplay itself in Fallout 4 since I first played it.
+In this article I’m going to try to explain why I think there’s a problem and suggest some ways it could have been alleviated.

 So what’s the problem with Fallout 4?